-Percussionist/timpanist Timothy Borton is quickly establishing himself as one of the most in-demand musicians in Canada.
-Tim's performance credits include the Toronto Symphony, Canadian Opera Company Orchestra, National Ballet of Canada, Calgary Philharmonic, Vancouver Symphony, Winnipeg Symphony, Symphony Nova Scotia, Thunder Bay Symphony, and two seasons as acting Principal Percussionist with the Auckland Philharmonia in New Zealand.
-As a chamber musician and soloist Tim has been involved with the Scotia Festival of Music in Halifax, the C'MON Festival in Edmonton, and the Shattering the Silence New Music Festival with the Nothin' But Gnarly Ensemble at Acadia University in Wolfville, Nova Scotia.
-A graduate of the University of Toronto, Tim's principal teachers were John Rudolph, Bev Johnston, Russell Hartenberger, and David Kent, with further studies with Robin Engelman, Bob Becker, and Christopher Lamb in New York City.
+Percussionist/timpanist Timothy Borton has established himself as one of the most in-demand musicians in Canada.
+Tim’s performance credits include the Toronto Symphony, Canadian Opera Company Orchestra, National Ballet of Canada, Calgary Philharmonic, Vancouver Symphony, Winnipeg Symphony, Symphony Nova Scotia, Thunder Bay Symphony, and two seasons as acting Principal Percussionist with the Auckland Philharmonia in New Zealand.
+As a chamber musician and soloist Tim has been involved with the Scotia Festival of Music in Halifax, the Instrumental Society of Calgary Chamber Series, the C’MON Festival in Edmonton, and the Shattering the Silence New Music Festival with the Nothin’ But Gnarly Ensemble at Acadia University in Wolfville, Nova Scotia.
+A graduate of the University of Toronto, Tim’s principal teachers were John Rudolph, Bev Johnston, Russell Hartenberger, and David Kent, with further studies with Robin Engelman, Bob Becker, and Christopher Lamb in New York City.
 Tim currently lives in Calgary, Alberta, and plays regularly with the Calgary Philharmonic Orchestra.